nickolasnikolic/Affective-Computing-docs/README.md

 “Riddles,” I say,”I thought children might like riddles.”

 “I see.”
 Daruun smiles and looks down at his daughter.
-“Go on, tell Ednit 'hello'”
+“Go on, tell Ednit, 'hello'”

 “Hel-lo --- what is it?
 Fire?”